Your browser is out-of-date!

 Scenario 1: The Anxious, Overbearing Parent

 The Situation: A parent corners you in the lobby, upset that their child wasn't placed in the front row for the upcoming recital.
-They are speaking loudly and making demands.
-The Keys to Use: Listen and Understand
+They are speaking loudly and making demands in front of other families.

 Scenario 2: The Burned-Out Teacher

-The Situation: It is mid-February.
-Competition season is looming, the recital feels miles away, and your most reliable teacher is showing up late, looking exhausted, and losing their patience with the kids.
-The Keys to Use: Appreciate and Encourage
+The Situation: It is mid-March.
+Competition season is booming, the recital feels miles away, and your most reliable teacher is showing up late, looking exhausted, and losing their patience with the kids.

-This is the perfect time to remember the "We" concept.
+The Strategy: Support and Realign This is the perfect time to remember the "We" concept.
 If your teacher is struggling, the whole team struggles.
-Instead of issuing a reprimand for their tardiness right out of the gate, start with a foundation of support.
+Instead of issuing a harsh reprimand for their tardiness right out of the gate, start with a foundation of support.
+Pull them aside away from the studios for a private chat.
+Use the two most important words ("Thank you") and the five most important words ("You did a great job") to rebuild their morale before addressing the behavior.

 What to say: "I want to thank you for how hard you’ve been working on the senior routine; you did a great job cleaning up that middle section.
-I've noticed you seem a bit drained lately.
-How can we help lighten your load this week?"
-Encouraging them through a slump builds fierce loyalty.
+But I've also noticed you seem a bit drained lately, and the students are feeling it.
+We need you at your best.
+How can we help lighten your load this week to get you back on track?"
+Encouraging them through a slump builds fierce loyalty while still maintaining your standard of excellence.

 Scenario 3: The Student Who Wants to Quit

-What to say: "I understand that balancing high school and dance is incredibly stressful right now.
+What to say: "I understand that balancing high school and dance is incredibly stressful right now, and I hear how overwhelmed you are.
 Let's take a breath.
-What if we drop your elective class for a month so you can catch up on your studies, but keep your core class so you don't lose your technique?
-We are in this together."
+Instead of walking away completely, what if we drop your elective class for a month so you can catch up on your studies, but keep your core class so you don't lose your technique?
+We are in this together, and I want to help you find a balance that works."

 The Bottom Line